 71. Enable Confident Decisions

 Employees mostly want to follow the guidelines and policies but the terse and boring documentation around these guidelines does not help.
 Weave your culture within your processes, policies, meetings and operational procedures.
-Consider making it easy for employees to make decisions that align with the company strategy, vision and mission using interactive decision trees representing guidelines and policies.
-Instead of spending 15 minutes deciphering a long document, interactive decision trees let the recommendation reveal itself with just a few clicks by the employee and within just a few seconds.
-These interactive decision trees give such a effortless experience that your employees will want to follow your guidelines and policies.
+Consider making it easy for employees to make decisions that align with the company strategy, vision and mission using Interactive Decision Tree representing guidelines and policies.
+Instead of spending 15 minutes deciphering a long document, Interactive Decision Tree let the recommendation reveal itself with just a few clicks by the employee and within just a few seconds.
+These Interactive Decision Trees give such a effortless experience that your employees will want to follow your guidelines and policies.

 72. Ensure Guidelines Are Followed

 If there are no consequences for not following the guidelines then those guidelines are meaningless.
 Everyone must follow the guidelines.
 The guidelines themselves must keep up with the changing needs of your organization.
 Adopting a platform that allows your teams to effortlessly follow the guidelines along with an automatic transcript will greatly streamline operations.